collabkit/future/Readme.md

 # The Future (of CollabKit)

-This respository contains a collection of experimental prototypes.
+This repository contains a collection of experimental prototypes.

+## Chameleon

+HTML/JSON template library.